Solar Panels In Vermont

 Typically, an average-sized house will need 20 to 25 solar panels.
 However, depending on the size of the house, the sun exposure, where you live, and how much energy you consume, you could need more.

-How much do solar panels weigh?
+How are solar panels made?

 Fun Facts About Vermont